csc-training/GenieWebApp.jl/docs/src/openshift/web-interface.md

-# Deploying Manually to Container Platform
+# Manually via Web Interface
 !!! info
     These instructions are written for Rahti with **OKD3**.
 The instructions need to be updated once **OKD4** is released.